As summer winds down and fall approaches, one favorite family activity is going to pick apples at an orchard.

 Long Creek, SC 29658

-The farm has a variety produce through-out the seasons including apples and peach orchards, muscadines, scuppernongs, blackberries, raspberries and blueberries.
+The farm has a variety of produce throughout the seasons including apples and peach orchards, muscadines, scuppernongs, blackberries, raspberries, and blueberries.
 They have a variety of exotic fruits like persimmons, paw paws, Asian pears, figs, and more!
 In addition, they offer cabins for rent and have a bistro, as well as farm tours, a disc golf course, and a distillery.
 It’s also a wedding venue, so call ahead.

 187 Garren Rd.

 Monday – Friday 8:30 a.m. – 5 p.m.